zelabbas/Inception/file2.md

         2. Volumes can store deffrent data from deffrent containers in the same time
     - Bind Mounting
         1. Bind Mounting may be stored anywhere on the host system

+# SSL - TLS
+    We use it to Establishing encrypted Connection between a client and server
+    # SSL : Secure Sockets layer
+    # TLS : Transport layer security

+    SSL >>>>>> update to >> TLS
+    # CSR : certaficate signing request